 Although the program does not lead to state certification or licensure, those who hold a master’s in social studies education may look forward to potential salary increases and more career opportunities.
 Graduates with an online master’s in social studies education go on to work as higher education instructors, educational program directors, and social studies division or department chairs.

-Concordia University is accredited by the Northwest Commission on Colleges and University as the undergraduate and graduate levels.
+is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 Online Master’s in Social Studies Careers

-While the majority of graduates of online social science master’s degree programs teach in secondary schools, alternative career paths include educator roles in museums, educational consulting, tutoring for individuals or businesses, and creating curricular materials for organizations.
+While most graduates of online social science master’s degree programs teach in secondary schools, alternative career paths include educator roles in museums, educational consulting, tutoring for individuals or businesses, and creating curricular materials for organizations.
 Some teachers at the master’s level also pursue program facilitation and educational administration roles.

 - Median Annual Salary: $56,720